Storm prep: How to prevent cold weather damage

 Clear gutters and melt any snow with a de-icer

 Maintaining free-flowing water during the winter months is a necessity.
 This is because, if the water builds up and freezes, it can strain or break your gutters – damage that requires pricey repairs.

 Consider hiring a professional to clean your gutters before the winter months, and be sure to stay on top of flushing them through with a high-grade de-icer whenever any ice or snow builds up.

 Regularly inspect your roofs and chimneys

-We recommend you undertake regular roof and chimney inspections to make sure they’re structurally sound all-year-round.
-Look out for debris, leaning chimney breasts, broken or cracked tiles, and be sure to fix any issues before the cold sets in.
+We recommend you undertake regular roof and chimney inspections to make sure they’re structurally sound all year round.
+Look out for debris, leaning chimney breasts, and broken or cracked tiles, and be sure to fix any issues before the cold sets in.